Hierarchical Diffusion Motion Planning with Task-Conditioned Uncertainty-Aware Priors: Introduction

-Hierarchical diffusion has been used to separate coarse-level decisions from finer-level motion, for example: subgoal generation followed by refinement \cite{chen2024simple}, cascaded global and local prediction with online repair \cite{sharma2025cascaded}, progressive coarse-to-fine refinement processes that achieve real-time planning frequencies \cite{dong2024diffuserlite}, contact-guided manipulation policies that decompose high-level contact planning from low-level trajectory generation \cite{wang2025hierarchical}, kinematics-aware frameworks with high-level end-effector prediction and low-level joint generation \cite{ma2024hierarchical}, and diffusion–flow hybrids that pair high-level diffusion with low-level rectified flow \cite{nandiraju2025hdflow}.
 A common pattern feeds high-level outputs to the low level as conditioning, while low-level corruption remains isotropic.
-This leaves the forward process and loss unchanged, so temporal coupling, boundary consistency, and waypoint fidelity must be relearned at every step.
+This leaves the forward process and loss unchanged, while low-level corruption remains isotropic.
 Our hierarchy instead reparameterizes the low-level prior by conditioning a GP on upper-level key states.
-This yields a trajectory posterior whose mean interpolates the key states and whose covariance couples time steps, so reverse updates follow a Mahalanobis geometry that narrows the search to trajectories consistent between key states and treats imperfect key states probabilistically.
+This yields a trajectory posterior whose mean interpolates the key states and whose covariance couples time steps, so reverse diffusion operates in a Mahalanobis geometry that restricts sampling to trajectories consistent between key states while modeling key-state uncertainty.
 This improves feasibility without post hoc constraints or rejection.

 We evaluate on Maze2D goal reaching and KUKA block stacking from the Diffuser benchmarks \cite{janner2022planning}.
-We compare (i) a single layer diffuser with isotropic noise, (ii) a hierarchical diffuser that only conditions on upper-level outputs while keeping isotropic noise, and (iii) our full hierarchical model that constructs the structured prior from upper-level key states and denoises under that prior.
-Across tasks, our model (iii) outperforms the conditioning-only baseline (ii), indicating that conditioning alone is insufficient.
-Embedding structure in the generative noise yields consistent gains in success and collision or constraint satisfaction.
+We compare (i) a single-layer diffuser with isotropic noise, (ii) a hierarchical diffuser with conditioning only, (iii) a diffuser with cost guidance at inference, and (iv) our full hierarchical model with a structured, key-state–conditioned prior.
+Across tasks, our model outperforms all the baselines, indicating that embedding structure in the generative noise yields consistent gains in task success over just conditioning or guidance.

 Our contributions are summarized as follows: \begin{itemize}